AimRT/AimRT/document/sphinx-en/tutorials/misc/performance_test/1.0.0/py/performance_test_py.md

 ## Preface

-AimRT's communication layer is implemented through plugins, with official support for backends including Iceoryx, ROS2, Zenoh, Net, Grpc, and Mqtt, covering common edge and cloud communication scenarios.
-These plugins provide two common communication patterns: `Publish-Subscribe (Channel)` and `Request-Response (Rpc)`, enabling both `intra-machine` and `cross-machine` multi-process communication.
+AimRT's communication layer is implemented via plugins.
+The officially supported backends include Iceoryx, ROS2, Zenoh, Net, Grpc, Mqtt, etc., covering common edge and cloud communication scenarios.
+These plugins provide the two common communication patterns of `publish-subscribe (Channel)` and `request-response (Rpc)` to enable multi-process communication both `locally` and `across machines`.

 ## Test Environment

 - System Environment:

   - OS: 6.1.59-rt16 x86_64 GNU/Linux
   - CPU: 13th Gen Intel(R) Core(TM) i5-1350P
-  - Total Memory/Available Memory: 62Gi / 38Gi
+  - Total / Available Memory: 62 Gi / 38 Gi

 - Software Environment:
   - AimRT Version: 1.0.0

 ## Test Items

-Tests were conducted using AimRT-py with the following items:
+Tests were conducted using AimRT-py.
+The test items are as follows:

-- Single-Machine Performance Tests
+- Single-machine performance test
-  - Channel Backend Performance Tests
+  - Channel backend performance test
-    - Impact of packet size on performance in multi-topic mode
+    - Impact of packet size in multi-topic mode
-    - Impact of topic count on performance in multi-topic mode
+    - Impact of topic count in multi-topic mode
-    - Impact of packet size on performance in parallel mode
+    - Impact of packet size in parallel mode
-    - Impact of concurrency level on performance in parallel mode
+    - Impact of concurrency in parallel mode
-  - Rpc Backend Performance Tests
+  - Rpc backend performance test
-    - Impact of packet size on performance in bench mode
+    - Impact of packet size in bench mode
-    - Impact of concurrency level on performance in bench mode
+    - Impact of concurrency in bench mode
-    - Impact of packet size on performance in fixed_freq mode
+    - Impact of packet size in fixed_freq mode
-    - Impact of concurrency level on performance in fixed_freq mode
+    - Impact of concurrency in fixed_freq mode
-- Cross-Machine Performance Tests
+- Multi-machine performance test
-  - Channel Backend Performance Tests
+  - Channel backend performance test
-    - Impact of packet size on performance in multi-topic mode
+    - Impact of packet size in multi-topic mode
-    - Impact of topic count on performance in multi-topic mode
+    - Impact of topic count in multi-topic mode
-    - Impact of packet size on performance in parallel mode
+    - Impact of packet size in parallel mode
-    - Impact of concurrency level on performance in parallel mode
+    - Impact of concurrency in parallel mode
-  - Rpc Backend Performance Tests
+  - Rpc backend performance test
-    - Impact of packet size on performance in bench mode
+    - Impact of packet size in bench mode
-    - Impact of concurrency level on performance in bench mode
+    - Impact of concurrency in bench mode
-    - Impact of packet size on performance in fixed_freq mode
+    - Impact of packet size in fixed_freq mode
-    - Impact of concurrency level on performance in fixed_freq mode
+    - Impact of concurrency in fixed_freq mode

 ## Test Results

-### Single-Machine Performance Tests (X86)
+### Single-machine Performance Test (X86)

-#### Channel Backend Performance Tests
+#### Channel Backend Performance Test

-##### Impact of Packet Size on Performance in Multi-Topic Mode:
+##### Impact of Packet Size in Multi-topic Mode:

-- Test Objective: Performance test of single-machine cross-process Channel backend in multi-topic mode with varying `packet sizes`
+- Test Purpose: Evaluate the performance of the single-machine cross-process Channel backend in multi-topic mode under different `packet sizes`
 - Test Configuration:
   - channel_frequency: 1 kHz
   - pkg_size: 256 B ~ 64 KB (2^8 ~ 2^16, increasing by powers of 2)